A Fresh Take On Annual Employee Engagement Surveys

 A Google search for “annual employee engagement surveys” returns several first-page results announcing its demise, coupled with advocacy for frequent pulse surveys.

-Critics say that annual census surveys are too slow, too cumbersome, too old fashioned, and results are outdated before they are distributed to managers, and that frequent pulse surveys allow HR to “always be listening”.
+Critics say that annual census surveys are too slow, too cumbersome, and too old fashioned; that results are outdated before they are distributed to managers; and that frequent pulse surveys allow HR to “always be listening”.
 The theory is that frequent, short surveys of small groups of employees keep leaders and HR up-to-date on employee engagement, and paint a more accurate picture of employee perceptions by gathering data at many moments in time.
 Some companies have gone so far as to implement pulse surveys in lieu of the annual census survey of all employees.

 Is this a mistake?
-When well designed and administered, census surveys provide a wealth of information about employees as a whole, while also providing detailed data on important subsets of the organization, including departments, locations, gender, job types, and more.
+When well designed and administered, census surveys provide a wealth of information about employees as a group and as individuals, while also providing detailed data on the experience of important employee subsets of the organization, including departments, locations, gender, job types, and more.
 Census surveys provide an in-depth global picture of the employee experience at one moment in time.
 Thanks to the nuances in that picture, themes and trends can be detected and addressed.

 In this chapter, we’ll examine the criticisms of the annual employee engagement survey, the benefits of census surveys, and how they fit into the big picture of the employee experience.

 See your company’s “big picture” employee experience.
 Sign up for a demo of the Perceptyx people analytics platform.

 Are criticisms of annual employee engagement surveys valid?